 The two-year Master’s in Chemical Engineering is a full-time programme worth 120 ECTS credits, taught entirely in English and leading to the title of Master of Science (MSc).
 You can join the programme in September.
 The programme offers two specializations, each focusing on a key aspect of chemical engineering:

 - Chemical & Process Engineering, which focuses on designing processes that deliver optimum performance in terms of technology, economy, environment and meeting society’s needs;

 - Molecular & Materials Engineering, which centres on the design, manufacture, application and characterization of new materials and (bio)molecular structures with high-tech features.

 You can also take advantage of special tracks for outstanding and ambitious students.
-Our graduate school, dual Master’s and fast-track programmes enable you to realize your full potential.
+Our three master Honours Programmes, Change Leaders, Design Honours, and Research Honours, enable you to realize your full potential.

 The general programme structure is: